tekknolagi/tekknolagi.github.com/cli.md

 ## cog

-I [forked][cog-fork] Ned Batchelder's [cog][cog-upstream], which is meant to be a meta-program generation tool.
+I [forked][cog-fork] Ned Batchelder's [cog][cog-upstream], which is a meta-program generation tool.
 In my fork I added (slightly easier) support for GraphViz and amalgamated it into a single file.

 [cog-fork]: https://github.com/tekknolagi/cogdown